hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 ## 7. Burning assets

 Burning assets is quite similar to minting them.
-First. let's add the following lines to the `main()` method:
+To get started, let's add the following lines to the `main()` method:

 ```Kotlin